Wikipedia describes Flux as:

 Solder paste also contains flux.
 Solder paste is used in making PCBs or printed circuit boards.
 If you are just staring out, most likely you won’t use solder paste for anything.

 Flux generally comes in a paste form.
-The paste form is either in a container or a syringe tube like our Chip Quick SMD291 Tack Flux Syringe.
+The paste form is either in a container or a syringe tube like Chip Quick SMD291 Tack Flux Syringe.

 In the image above you can see how rosin core solder has a hole in the middle.
 This hole is filled with flux.
 When soldering, flux cleans the metal surface and helps provide a better bonding of materials.
 Flux also helps the solder flow onto the metal you are soldering.
 Lastly, flux helps prevent oxidization by coating the metal.